getampt/docs/frameworks/next-legacy.md

 Add the `ampt:dev` and `ampt:build` scripts to configure how you start the development server inside interactive shell and how you build your application.
 You will need to update `package.json` file as follows:

-- set `main` to `index.js` which will be the entrypoint for the server
 - add `ampt:dev` script for running the Next.js dev server
 - add `ampt:build` script for running next build and ampt-next-build
-- set `ampt.runtime` to `nodejs18` to use the latest Node.js runtime
+- set `main` to `index.js` which will be the entrypoint for the server

 This is an example of what your `package.json` should look like::